 P.S., before I get to my recipe, just a quick little celebration of this, my 100th recipe!
 I'll be celebrating with a big plate of ful 🎊

-* Most people will absolutely love fava beans and can eat them safely, but a small percentage of people have a genetic enzyme deficiency, which can make it dangerous to eat favas.
-Read a little about favism and make an informed decision about whether to try them, and be sure to inform your guests too.
+* Allergy warning: Most people will absolutely love fava beans and can eat them safely, but some people have a genetic enzyme deficiency, which can make it dangerous to eat favas.
+Read a little about favism to make an informed decision about whether to try them, and be sure to inform your guests too.
 If you're concerned, the solution's easy!
 Just sub black beans (which is "inauthentic," but sometimes necessary, and that's ok!).

 ful medames breakfast Bar